probml/pyprobml/README.md

 <img src="https://img.shields.io/github/stars/probml/pyprobml?style=social">

-Python 3 code for the new book series [Probabilistic Machine Learning](https://probml.github.io/pml-book/) by Kevin Patrick Murphy.
+Python 3 code to reproduce the figures in the book series [Probabilistic Machine Learning](https://probml.github.io/pml-book/) by Kevin Patrick Murphy.
-This contains code to reproduce the figures in the books.
 This is work in progress, so expect rough edges.